itsjesushx/TownOfSushi/README.md

 | Number Of Tasks Needed For Recharging | -
 -----------------------

-## Seer
+## Mystic
 ### **Team: Crewmates**
-The Seer has two abilities (one can activate one of them or both in the options).\
+The Mystic has two abilities (one can activate one of them or both in the options).\
-The Seer sees the souls of players that died a round earlier, the souls slowly fade away.\
+The Mystic sees the souls of players that died a round earlier, the souls slowly fade away.\
-The Seer gets a blue flash on their screen, if a player dies somewhere on the map.
+The Mystic gets a blue flash on their screen, if a player dies somewhere on the map.

 ### Game Options
 | Name | Description |
 |----------|:-------------:|
-| Seer Spawn Chance | -
+| Mystic Spawn Chance | -
-| Seer Mode | Options: Show death flash and souls, show death flash, show souls
+| Mystic Mode | Options: Show death flash and souls, show death flash, show souls
-| Seer Limit Soul Duration | Toggle if souls should turn invisible after a while
+| Mystic Limit Soul Duration | Toggle if souls should turn invisible after a while
-| Seer Soul Duration | Sets how long it will take the souls to turn invisible after a meeting
+| Mystic Soul Duration | Sets how long it will take the souls to turn invisible after a meeting
 -----------------------

 ## Hacker